 ‘My Mind to Me a Kingdom Is’ by Sir Edward Dyer dates back to the Renaissance period.
 As the title of the poem says, the poem is all about the human mind.
 Here the poet subjectively presents his view regarding the working of his mind.
 The poem is a living specimen of the inner workings of Dyer’s creative mind.
 There is a sense of peace and satisfaction in the poet’s life with all that he has.
 Among all such things, the most important possession of his life in his mind.
 That’s why he compares it to his imaginary “kingdom”.

-Summary of My Mind to Me a Kingdom Is
+Explore My Mind to Me a Kingdom Is

 ‘My Mind to Me a Kingdom Is’ by Sir Edward Dyer is a poem that talks about the beauty of the human mind.
 The poet throws light into his mind to bring out the importance of it as a whole.
 In the poem, the poet doesn’t seek worldly things as he has the most precious of all, the mind.
 He is the sole ruler of this kingdom and there’s no threat from someone capturing it.
 At times, he felt dejected to see what others have.
 But, his mind rejected such ideas and helped him to remain content with his extraordinary possessions namely, his creativity and poetic imagination.